 Didn’t I tell you that Bryan Harris is an absolute beast when it comes to writing a cold pitch?

-Here’s one of Bryan’s emails, but from the perspective of the receiver (HubSpot).
+Here’s one of Bryan’s emails, but from the receiver’s perspective (HubSpot).

 You’ll notice it’s the exact same cold pitch I discussed above, except this time …